-The Indigenous Advisory Committee is responsible for providing advice and guidance to County administration on issues or topics that involve or impact Indigenous peoples.
+The Indigenous Advisory Committee provides advice to County administration on topics that involve or impact Indigenous peoples.

 History

-In 2021, Strathcona County directed Administration to review the Truth and Reconciliations Calls to Action and develop an action plan to address actions directed towards municipalities.
-As an evolution of the County’s commitment to reconciliation, the Indigenous Advisory Committee (IAC) was formed in 2022.
-The committee was established to have a committee of Indigenous community members to assist and provide advice on advancing reconciliation efforts in Strathcona County.
-This administrative committee is comprised of up to eight public member representatives and is supported by Intergovernmental Affairs.
+In 2021, Strathcona County directed Administration to review the Truth and Reconciliation Commission's 94 Calls to Action and develop a plan to address the Calls directed toward municipalities.
+As part of the County’s commitment to reconciliation, the Indigenous Advisory Committee (IAC) was formed in 2022.
+The Committee was founded to enable Indigenous community members to provide advice on advancing reconciliation initiatives in Strathcona County; and is grounded in the definition of Reconciliation and guided by the Seven Sacred Teachings.
+This administrative committee is comprised of up to 10 public member representatives and is supported by Intergovernmental Affairs.

-• Merle, M., Chair: Merle is a member of the Grand Rapids MB First Nation.
-He is a 15-year resident of Sherwood Park who has 30 years of experience working in the oil and gas industry.
-He has intimate in-depth knowledge of the Truth and Reconciliation Commission as his parents were a part of the original TRC.
-Merle is a lifelong community volunteer and currently supports his grandchildren’s school and family.
+Merle, M., Chair: Merle is a member of the Grand Rapids, MB First Nation.
+He is a long-time resident of Sherwood Park, with more than 30 years' experience working in the oil and gas industry.
+He has intimate, in-depth knowledge of the Truth and Reconciliation Commission, as his parents were a part of the original TRC.
+Merle is a lifelong community volunteer and currently supports his grandchildren’s education and connections to family.

-• Amanda G.: Amanda is Métis, originally from the Regional Municipality of Wood Buffalo area and has been a resident in Strathcona County for over a decade with her family.
-She has over 30 years working in the human services sector working with Indigenous Elders, leadership and community members.
+Amanda G.: Amanda is Métis, originally from the Regional Municipality of Wood Buffalo area and has been a resident of Strathcona County for over a decade with her family.
+Now retired, Amanda has more than 30 years of experience in the human services sector, working with Elders, leadership and community members.
 She also has extensive experience developing and facilitating Indigenous awareness training.

-• Karen W.: Karen is a member of Sucker Creek First Nation, and lived within this community of Sherwood Park for close to 20 years.
+Karen W.: Karen is a member of Sucker Creek First Nation, and has lived in Sherwood Park for more than 20 years.
 She is a First Nations educator with extensive experience as a curriculum consultant and instructor, working with students from kindergarten to post-secondary levels.
-Currently she is a PhD student in Secondary Education at the University of Alberta.
+Currently, she is a PhD student in Secondary Education at the University of Alberta.

-• Gerald C.: Gerald is from the Xeni Gwent’in First Nation in British Columbia and has lived in Alberta for over 30 years, with his partner and their two children.
-Currently he works with an Environmental Management firm.
-Gerald’s professional work has taken his throughout Alberta working directly with First Nations and Métis settlements in various capacities.
-Through the Committee he hopes to advance reconciliation and assist with a better understanding of Indigenous communities by non-Indigenous peoples.
+Gerald C.: Gerald is from the Xeni Gwent’in First Nation in northern BC and has lived in Alberta for over 30 years with his partner and their children.
+Gerald works in environmental management throughout Alberta, working directly with First Nations and Métis settlements in various capacities.
+Through the Committee, he hopes to advance reconciliation and assist non-Indigenous peoples to better understand Indigenous ways of knowing and being.

-• Corey W.: Corey is of Ampskapi Piikani (Blackfeet) and Métis ancestry and is deeply rooted and guided by her culture and traditional ways of knowing and living.
-She is currently working as an Indigenous Liaison/Consultant with Edmonton public schools.
-Her career has been committed to working with Indigenous youth, families and communities in several capacities, both on and off reserve for the last 30 years.
-As a long time resident of Sherwood Park, she has a vested interest in building Indigenous perspective, inclusion and involvement within the County.
-She is excited about the Committee and the future as an Indigenous resident of Strathcona County.
+Corey W.: Corey is of Ampskapi Piikani (Blackfeet) and Métis ancestry and is deeply rooted and guided by her culture and traditional ways of knowing and living.
+She is currently working as an Indigenous Liaison with Edmonton Public Schools.
+Corey has committed her career to working with Indigenous youth, families and communities, both on Nations, and off, for over 30 years.
+As a long-time resident of the County, she has a vested interest in building Indigenous perspectives, inclusion and involvement within the County.
+She is excited about the Committee and its future as capacity grows.

 Contact